Sea cucumbers as food: Harvest

 Five other species are targeted in the state's bêche-de-mer harvest, these are Holothuria nobilis (black teatfish), Holothuria whitmaei (black fish), Thelenota ananas (prickly redfish), Actinopyga echninitis (deep-water redfish), and Holothuria atra (lolly fish).

 In the far north of Queensland, Australia, sea cucumber are harvested from the Great Barrier Reef and the Coral Sea.
 Targeted species include Holothuria noblis (white teatfish), Holothuria whitmaei (black teatfish) and H. scabra (sand fish).
 Divers are supplied air via hose or "hookah" from the surface and collect their catch by hand, diving to depths of up to 40 m.

 Market

-The trade in trepang, between Macassans seafarers and the aborigines of Arnhem Land, to supply the markets of Southern China is the first recorded example of trade between the inhabitants of the Australian continent and their Asian neighbours.
+From the 17th or 18th century CE onwards, traders from Sulawesi established extensive seasonal trade links with the Indigenous peoples of the Kimberley region, the modern-day Northern Territory, and Arnhem Land.
+They collected trepang (sea cucumber) in particular to supply markets in Southern China.

 The Asian market for sea cucumber is estimated to be US$60 million.
 The dried form accounts for 95% of the sea cucumber traded annually in China, Singapore, Malaysia, Korea, and Japan.

 It is typically used in Chinese cuisines.
 The biggest re-exporters in the trade are Mainland China, Hong Kong, and Singapore.
 Of the 650 species of sea cucumbers, just 10 species have commercial value.
 In 2013, the Chinese government cracked down on the purchasing of sea cucumbers by officials as their expensive price tag could be seen as a sign of opulence.